adwantgoutam/sailsmooth-programming/README.md

 :pray: Personal repo of awesome links found over the years in internet :pray:

 -----------------------------------------------------------------------------
-### :neckbeard: Application Development Quick Materials
+### :hibiscus: Application Development Quick Materials
 * A collective list of free APIs that can be used in sample Mobile/Web application development https://github.com/toddmotto/public-apis